FBruzzesi/anyschema/README.md

 ## Why does this exist?

-Mostly... just because of curiousity to see if it could be done generically through Narwhals.
+Mostly... just because of curiosity to see if it could be done generically through Narwhals.

 I recently caught up with a Talk Python podcast episode in which the creator of LanceDB was interviewed.
 He mentioned that they need to convert from pydantic models to pyarrow schemas ([Reference](https://www.youtube.com/live/wuGirNCyTxA?t=2880s)).